Inside the Berghof

 Kalhammer only realized later that she would be working for Herr Hitler in the laundry and sewing rooms.
 Perhaps the three SS guard posts through which she had to pass on her first day was a tip-off?
 There were 21 other maids on staff, all sworn to secrecy, and one can tell from how long they have kept their silence how serious they were about that promise.

 So, we get some trivia you won't find elsewhere.
-Another tidbit from Kalhammer is that Hitler's girlfriend Eva Braun ran the Berghof like an empress, and that the staff greeted Braun with "Heil M’lady’, kind of an odd form of greeting.
+Another tidbit from Kalhammer is that Hitler's girlfriend Eva Braun ran the Berghof like an empress and that the staff greeted Braun with "Heil M’lady’, kind of an odd form of greeting.
 Obviously, Braun did not mingle with the servants.
 Kalhammer liked Braun, who turned out to be a big fan of propaganda actress Marika Roekk.
-Braun wasn't as popular later in the Berlin bunker, where people resented her presence as people will when powerful people lose power.
+Braun wasn't quite as popular later in the Berlin bunker, where people resented her presence as people will when powerful people lose power.
+But, in Berchtesgaden, Eva Braun ruled the roost.